 Our marketing teams work to enhance brand awareness and consideration of our products and services among consumers and travel partners with the ultimate goal of driving sales.
-We utilize a multi-channel marketing strategy that may include a combination of print, television, radio, digital, website/e-commerce, direct mail, social media, mobile and e-mail campaigns, partnerships, customer loyalty initiatives, market research, consumer events and business-to-business events.
-We continue to enhance and expand our use of digital marketing and social media to drive cost efficiencies.
-Additionally, we continue a deliberate approach on marketing and sales outreach to guests with future cruise credits, as a result of suspended sailings, to encourage redemption of cruise credits towards future sailings.
+We utilize a multi-channel marketing strategy that may include a combination of print, television, radio, digital, website/e-commerce, direct mail, social media and influencer marketing, mobile and e-mail campaigns, partnerships, customer loyalty initiatives, market research, public relations, consumer events and business-to-business events.
+We continue to test, enhance and expand our use of digital marketing, data and analytics and emerging marketing technology to drive cost efficiencies and maximize return.